-Dog Friendly?: This is a Provincial Park, so dogs must be on leash at all times.
+Dog-Friendly?: This is a Provincial Park, so dogs must be on a leash at all times.

 Length of Trail: As mentioned above, the structures are visible from the parking lot, but if you wanted to continue, the trail that leads down to the river is 1.2 km.